ilhan007/ui5con-web-component/docs/3_Develop_Tokenizer.md

 - **`Tokenizer.css`**

-**Note:** for each property an equivalent attribute is supported - with the same name, but hyphenated, e.g **`showAll`** property is equivalent of **`show-all`** attribute.
+**Note:** For each property an equivalent attribute is supported - with the same name, but hyphenated, e.g. **`showAll`** property is equivalent to **`show-all`** attribute.
 So, setting the prop and the attr is the same for our component state and this is handled internally by the UI5Element.
-We always use attributes to apply styles, as only attrbiutes can be set in HTML markup (props can be set only programmatically).
+We always use attributes to apply styles, as only attributes can be set in HTML markup (props can be set only programmatically).

 <br>